woemler/centromere/README.md

 The web module contains all components of the REST web services, including security and API documentation tools.

 ## Quick Start
-**Detailed documentation for Centromere and its modules can be [found here](https://github.com/blueprintmedicines/centromere/blob/master/docs/documentation.md)**.
 Artifacts for Centromere release builds are available from the Maven Central Repository:

 ```xml
 <dependency>